 Empty units do not indicate lack of tenants

-first tuesday forecasts that apartment construction will continue to increase at a slightly quicker pace in 2015.
+first tuesday forecasts that apartment construction will continue to increase at a similar pace in 2016.
 The next peak in multi-family starts is expected in 2018-2019.
-California lost 1.5 million jobs in the years immediately following December 2007, and those jobs have finally returned, though one million additional jobs needed to support the three million people have been added to the population between 2007 and 2015.

 As the growing occupancy-aged population combines with the nascent job-market recovery, the potential demand we see will be realized, producing a sharp rebound in the builders’ market for apartments.
 For the moment, however, rental housing is not scarce, particularly in the inland communities.
 No reason exists to expect any overall scarcity within two or three years.